aneequrrehman/Tournament-Planner/README.md

 SPECIFICATIONS
 --------------

-	- Players can be registered in or deleted from the database
+	- Players can be registered in or deleted from the database.
-	- O
+	- The matches played by the players can be stored or deleted.
+	- The rankings of the players can be viewed based on their wins and losses.
+	- The swiss-style pairings of the players can be generated to plan matches between players so that each player goes agains the player with almost the same number of wins

 HOW TO USE
 ----------